LaurentVe/Keypoints-face-detection/README.md

 Sample predictions after 10 epochs with the best architecture.
 ![](asset/sample_outputs2.PNG)

 Sample predictions after 30 epochs with the best architecture...
 Nearly perfect matches !
 The model learned very well to determine the 68 facial keypoints even for faces not perfectly centered or aligned in the image.
 No other model architectures I tried came close to this performance.
+The resulting model weights are provided in the `saved_models` folder.
 ![](asset/sample_outputs3.PNG)